faiyaz52/covid-19-world-tracker/Corona-world-tracker/README.md

-This is Real Time Apllication for Covid-19(like World Meter)
+This is Real Time Apllication for Covid-19 world tracker (like World Meter)

 Website like:https://covid-19-world-tracker-96ad9.web.app